 Hospital patients are generally in the ICU or on the post-op surgical floor although some patients, including most consultation patients, are on other floors.
 The census generally runs from 25-40 patients.
 Residents make early morning rounds, evaluating and examining all patients, reviewing charts and studies, and planning dispositions.
 Rounds may be made with the attending in the morning, or later in the day, depending on the operative schedule and meetings, emergencies, and other factors at the direction of the attending.
 The residents and medical students are fully integrated into the outpatient clinics.
 Patients are first seen by a resident and/or medical student.
 The attending then sees the patient and the case is discussed with the resident.
 The resident will create the consultation or post op note but it will be read, corrected, and signed by the attending.
 When other duties permit, the junior resident is expected to report to the operating room whenever possible.
 The resident is allowed increasing involvement in the operation as surgical skills improve.
 Following the operation details are discussed and critiqued and recommendations for improvement made.
-Call is every third to fourth night as determined by the PGY6 resident.
 On Wednesday, all residents not on vacation attend the didactic block.
 When possible, the resident is encouraged to attend any others of the multiple conferences at the Health Science Center.
-The junior resident is expected to present a paper at the annual meeting of the Society of the Virginias, and to prepare papers for submission to journals and presentation at meetings.
-The PGY2 resident must obtain a WV License prior to matriculating to PGY3.
-ECFMG residents must obtain WV License prior to matriculating to PGY4.
+The PGY2 resident must obtain a WV License prior to matriculating to PGY4.